mclenburg/plutoTV-tvheadend/README.md

 # plutoTV-tvheadend
 Perl-Script to generate m3u and xmltv-epg from PlutoTV-API.
-So far, there are still short interruptions when advertising starts or ends.
-This is due to an [issue in ffmpeg](https://trac.ffmpeg.org/ticket/5419).
+Works best using [streamlink](https://github.com/streamlink/streamlink) in current version.

 There are two ways to use these scripts:
 * you can generate a static m3u8 by using the `plutotv-generate.pl`-script with params
 * you can start `plutotv-localserver.pl` as local HTTP-Server and call it via URLs

+I recommend using `plutotv-localserver.pl` to ensure that the channel list (m3u8) is always up-to-date.

 ## install used modules
 `sudo cpan install DateTime DateTime::Format::Strptime JSON JSON:Parse HTTP::Request URI::Escape LWP::UserAgent UUID::Tiny File::Which`